Finding, keeping, and developing great people isn’t easy, but finding, keeping, and developing great managers is even harder.

 Effective development for managers

 Many thousands of dollars and hours are spent on employee training each year, but it’s not always easy to quantify its value.
 Before you start planning training for managers, it’s important to understand how your managers are doing already and where they need support.
-You may have results from an engagement survey and that could flag leadership as a key driver, which is one data point.
+You may already have some results from an engagement survey that flag leadership as a key driver, which is one data point.

-To understand where managers excel and where they could improve, conducting a manager effectiveness survey will give you a clear baseline to work from.
+To understand where managers excel and where they could improve, consider conducting a manager effectiveness survey.
+This survey will give you a clear baseline to work from.
 Team members can provide anonymous feedback to help managers understand how they’re doing.
-Managers can see where they’re excelling and what areas to focus on for improvement, and at an organizational level you can see what kind of additional training will have the most impact.
-You’ll also be able to see which managers are strongest in specific areas, so you can get their support to help with training.
+Managers can see where they’re excelling and what areas to focus on for improvement.
+It may also uncover - at an organizational level - which kinds of training may have the most impact.
+You’ll also be able to see which managers are strongest in specific areas, so you can get their support to help with training other managers.

-In addition to informing training programs, manager effectiveness surveys are also valuable during times of rapid growth, when employee feedback indicates that managers lack core capabilities, and when there is turnover of employees or managers.
+In addition to informing training programs, manager effectiveness surveys are also valuable during times of rapid growth, when employee feedback indicates that managers lack core capabilities, or when there is high turnover.

 The survey results will also inspire thinking about ways to develop managers outside of formal training.
 Once you’ve decided on areas to focus on, and taken some action to help develop managers, you can do another management survey to measure the impact.

 “Going from being an individual contributor to a manager can be a big (and scary) leap, and managers need support – not just in the beginning, but as they grow into their own styles and refine their approach over time.
 Without feedback and guidance on what they can do to improve, managers are left to their own devices to figure things out, often at the expense of the people they manage.
-It’s getting easier to arm managers with feedback and coaching to boost their ongoing learning and development – and we see the rewards in more engaged managers, and teams, every day,” says Myra Cannon, People Scientist at Culture Amp.
+It’s getting easier to arm managers with feedback and coaching to boost their ongoing learning and development – and we see the rewards in more engaged managers, and teams, every day.”